balderdashy/sails-docs/reference/Logs.md

 # Logs

 ### Overview
-Sails comes with a simple logger called [`captains-log`](https://github.com/balderdashy/captains-log).
-Its usage is purposely similar to Node's [`console.log`](http://nodejs.org/api/stdio.html), but with a handful of extra features; namely support for multiple log levels with colorized, prefixed console output.
+Sails comes with a simple, built-in logger called [`captains-log`](https://github.com/balderdashy/captains-log).
+Its usage is purposely very similar to Node's [`console.log`](http://nodejs.org/api/stdio.html), but with a handful of extra features; namely support for multiple log levels with colorized, prefixed console output.

 ### Configuration
 The Sails logger's configuration is located in [`sails.config.log`](), for which a conventional configuration file ([`config/log.js`]()) is bundled in new Sails projects out of the box.

 When configured at a given log level, Sails will output log messages that are output at a level at or above the currently configured level.
 The hierarchy is defined by the chart below:

 | Priority | level     | Log fns visible   |
 |----------|-----------|-------------------|